Godzilla Minus One: Sequel

-In January and February 2024, Yamazaki confirmed that no discussions of a sequel had transpired but expressed interest in directing one.
+In January and February 2024, Yamazaki claimed that no discussions of a sequel had transpired but expressed interest in directing one.
 He elaborated his desire to proceed with following the same characters' lives thereon and have Godzilla battle an antagonizing kaiju.
 In an interview with Mono Magazine, Yamazaki implied that a sequel would explore the curse Godzilla left behind on Japan, similar to that of the Tatari-gami in Princess Mononoke (1997).
 Hamabe remarked when interviewed by the same publication: "If there is a next series, I might be the one stepping on and crushing people".
 On another occasion, Ando told the Daily Express that she wants her character to encounter Godzilla in a sequel to the film, joking that she would like to be "jumping like this Spider-Man-type woman taking down Godzilla".

 The possibility of a sequel was largely discussed at a stage greeting held after a screening of the film's black-and-white version in Tokyo on January 12, 2024.
 Several cast members were in attendance, and Yamazaki attended remotely from the United States; the latter signified wanting the characters to return to the sea for the sequel.
 Yamada proposed the idea of using Noriko as the key to locating Godzilla since, according to his interpretation, she possesses the monster's "cells".
 During a February 2024 Q&A with Collider, Yamazaki announced that he had begun developing a new movie, and denied that it would be a sequel to Minus One.

 Producer Minami Ichikawa believed that Toho would take their time to produce the next live-action Godzilla film since they want "great ideas, an excellent script, a talented director, and the right cast to work on it carefully" because "Godzilla deserves to have that level of intentionality".
 On November 1, 2024, it was disclosed that a new Godzilla movie had been greenlit, with Yamazaki returning to write, direct, and handle the visual effects; no mention was made whether it will be a sequel to Godzilla Minus One or a standalone film.
 At the 23rd Visual Effects Society Awards on February 11, 2025, Yamazaki announced that storyboarding and scripting of the new Godzilla film is in progress, and he expects it to cost more than Godzilla Minus One.
 On April 14, Bloomberg News reported that a sequel is in development.
 In July, Toho International president Koji Ueda suggested the sequel could potentially be released in 2026.
 On November 3, 2025, Toho was announced the sequel would be titled Godzilla Minus Zero, with news outlets subsequently reporting it would be released in 2026.